docwho2/postgres-lambda-trigger/README.md

 Things to consider:
 - If you fire off lambdas for row updates that themselves update the DB then you can quickly exaust connection and lambda resources.
 If you update 1000 rows then you could have hundreds of lambdas fire and connect to the DB bringing everything to a grinding halt.
 Therefore you should set [concurrency limits](https://aws.amazon.com/blogs/compute/managing-aws-lambda-function-concurrency/) on these lambda functions in most cases.
 - When you exceed the limit, you get a throttle on the lambda, and these will delay processing.
-In some cases this OK, in the Geo coding use case we don't need the Geo coding to complete immediately, so it's OK.
+In some cases this is fine.
+In the Geo coding use case we don't need the Geo coding to complete immediately, so it's OK.
 In testing 1K+ row updates for Geo coding some row updates took over 1 minute to complete because of the retry back off.
 - If you need smoother execution of the events, then consider using a simple NodeJS Lambda (that won't be throttled) that takes the event payload and puts it on a SQS queue that another Lambda will process from the queue.
 See a NodeJS example of this in the [ForwardToSQS.js](ForwardToSQS.js) file.

 Three use cases are covered in this demo: